corda/corda/docs/source/deploying-a-node.rst

 9. Modify the batch file:

     * If you are installing multiple nodes, use a different service name (``cordanode1``) for each node
-    * Set the amount of Java heap memory available to this node by modifying the -Xmx argument
     * Set an informative description

 10. Provision the required certificates to your node.
 Contact the network permissioning service or see